Cecil Paris: Cricket and military service

 Paris served in the British Army during the Second World War, being commissioned into the Royal Artillery as a second lieutenant in June 1939.
 He gained the war substantive rank of captain in October 1941, having graduated from the intermediate staff course prior to this appointment; he was conferred the temporary rank of major at the same time.
 He later served in the war as a liaison officer for General Bernard Montgomery.
-During his role as liaison officer between Montgomery and the 1st Czechoslovak Armoured Brigade under Major General Alois Liška, Paris was awarded the Czechoslovak War Cross, the Czechoslovakian version of the British Military Cross.
+During his role as liaison officer between Montgomery and the 1st Czechoslovak Armoured Brigade under Major General Alois Liška, Paris was awarded the Czechoslovak War Cross, the Czechoslovak version of the British Military Cross.
 After the war, Paris maintained his connection with the Royal Artillery by serving in the Territorial Army.
 He received the Territorial Decoration in September 1950, at which point he still held the rank of captain; he would eventually retire from the Reserve of Officers in May 1962, with the rank of honorary major.

 Following the war, he briefly returned to first-class for Hampshire in the 1948 County Championship, making four appearances.
 In total, Paris made 98 first-class appearances for Hampshire.
 In these, he scored 3,660 runs at an average of 22.87; he made two centuries and 18 half centuries.
 A capable fielder, he took 75 catches in his 100 first-class matches.
 Besides playing cricket, he also played squash and rugby union (for the Hampshire county team in the latter).